How to Build a Smart Home System: Guide for Developing a Home Automation App

 A smart home is an ecosystem that helps users create pleasant and safe environments in their homes while also making it easier to manage their households and save time on day-to-day tasks.

 A smart home system consists of three main elements — a hub, sensors, and actuators — and a communication protocol that enables data exchange as well as lets users manage devices remotely.
+Check out the smarthome blog to learn more about it and get fresh ideas.

-1. Hub.
 The hub is the brain of your smart home system — the main controller that handles all communication between home automation smart devices and processes their data.
 A hub consists of a back end and a client app, which is a home automation mobile application where a user is able to manage all devices manually or set up automated responses to certain events — for example, adjusting the light intensity in response to the weather.

-2. Sensors.
 Sensors are usually low-powered devices that detect environmental conditions like temperature, humidity, pressure, movement, or leaks.
 Sensors don’t have much memory capacity, and they usually transfer information right to the hub.
 The hub then decides what to do with this information.
 For example, the hub can send a notification to the client app, close the blinds, open the door, or change the temperature on the thermostat.

-3. Actuators.
 Actuators are all smart appliances that react to commands from the hub and change their states.
 Actuators include the widest group of IoT devices, such as smartwatches, TVs, smart speakers, valves, thermostats, and automatic blinds.

 All parts of a smart home system should work as a single organism, and for this, they need a way to communicate.
 There are several connectivity methods for smart home IoT devices.
 Let’s talk about them in detail.